volkamerlab/opencadd/paper/paper.md

 # Statement of need

 The KLIFS resource [@Kanev:2021] contains information about kinases, structures, ligands, interaction fingerprints, and bioactivities.
-KLIFS thereby focuses especially on the ATP binding site, defined as a set of 85 residues and aligned across all structures using a multiple sequence alignment (MSA) [@vanLinden:2014].
+KLIFS thereby focuses especially on the ATP binding site, defined as a set of 85 residues and aligned across all structures using a multiple sequence alignment [@vanLinden:2014].
 Fetching, filtering, and integrating the KLIFS content on a larger scale into Python-based pipelines is currently not straight-forward, especially for users without a background in online queries.
 Effortless switching between data queries from a _local_ KLIFS download and the _remote_ KLIFS database is not possible.

 OpenCADD-KLIFS is aimed at current and future users of the KLIFS database who seek to